 Seminole County Domestic Violence Attorneys

-Domestic violence charges in the state of Florida carry a mandatory minimum sentence of five days in the county jail and often incur harsh penalties.
+In the state of Florida, the crime carries a mandatory minimum sentence of five days in the county jail and often incurs harsh penalties.
 At The Law Office of David A. Webster, P.A., our Longwood domestic violence lawyers proudly serve Seminole, Orange, and Volusia Counties.
 We possess over 30 years of combined experience and can defend you against domestic violence claims.

-In the state of Florida, victims may seek protection against domestic violence through both criminal and civil court.
-Injunctions, also called restraining orders, can be filed against a person accused of domestic violence.
-In addition, victims may take their case to criminal court, and our Seminole County domestic violence attorneys can provide knowledgeable legal advice to help you seek a favorable outcome.
+In the state of Florida, victims may seek protection against domestic violence through both criminal and civil courts.
+Injunctions, also called restraining orders, can be filed against a person accused of the crime.
+In addition, victims may take their case to criminal court, and our Seminole County attorneys can provide knowledgeable legal advice to help you seek a favorable outcome.

 - Relative related by blood or marriage